N

 The Vendor Ecosystem

-One of NWA's unique economic features is the "vendor ecosystem" — hundreds of companies that have set up offices in the region to be close to Walmart.
-This includes some of the biggest names in consumer goods:
+One of NWA's unique economic features is the "vendor ecosystem" — over 1,500 companies that have set up offices in the region to be close to Walmart.
+This concentration of corporate talent is what separates NWA from other mid-size metros: you can work for a global Fortune 500 brand without living in New York, Chicago, or San Francisco.

 • Procter & Gamble (Rogers)